ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

-The Leader begins an aggregation job by choosing a set of candidate reports that pertain to the same DAP task and a job ID which MUST be unique within the scope of the task.
+The Leader begins an aggregation job by choosing a set of candidate reports that pertain to the same DAP task and a job ID which MUST be unique within the scope of the DAP task.
 The job ID is a 16-byte value, structured as follows:

 ~~~ tls-presentation
 opaque AggregationJobID[16];